henalley/alx-system_engineering-devops/0x00-shell_basics/README.md

-Scripts for:
-0.Where am I
-1.What's in there?
+Scripts for 0x00.
+Shell, basics